natterman12/Golf-Ball-Tracking-and-Speed-Detection/readme.md

 "python ball_tracking.py -c orange"

-In the app you can hit "a" for advanced settings to define the ball detection area or hit "d" to get a debug view of the video feed to see the color detection mask.
+In the app you can hit "a" for advanced settings to define the ball detection area, flip and darken image or hit "d" to get a debug view of the video feed to see the color detection mask.

 There are also other options to for start to pass a video file or image file